 Elite Blog Academy — This the mother of all blogging schools and I’ve personally seen the continued success stories this school is producing.
 Ruth from Living Well Spending Less is committed to helping her students learn the best way to blog and grow their business.

 iPhone-o-graphy course — How to capture high-quality photos using your iPhone.
 I have met Chaitra and she is a great teacher.
-She knows her iPhone and how to use it just like a dslr.
+She knows her iPhone and how to use it just like a DSLR.
 If you’re not quite ready to make a big camera purchase but have an iPhone, this is your course.

-Social Media Management Tools
+Business Management Tools